Disease/Disorder

 Cutting Edge/Emerging and Unique Concepts and Practice

-Biologics such as the use of platelet rich plasma (PRP) has been considered as a treatment alternative for TMD.
-In a comparative study involving 52 patients with refractory TMD, intraarticular PRP injection improved pain intensity, maximal mouth opening and clicking when compared to arthrocentesis.9
+Biologics such as platelet-rich plasma (PRP) are considered a treatment alternative for TMD.
+In a comparative study involving 52 patients with refractory TMD, intraarticular PRP injection improved pain intensity, maximal mouth opening and clicking when compared to arthrocentesis.13 Furthermore, in a double-blinded randomized controlled trial on 90 patients with TMD, falling into either Wilkes stage II-III, compared intra-articular injections of PRP, hyaluronic acid and lactate ringers following single needle arthrocentesis showed that PRP may be preferable.14

 Gaps in the Evidence-Based Knowledge